sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 """""""""""

 * input: * input: A Tensor type, representing the input Tensor.The dimension of input is not limited, if x is only 1 dimension, c is 1, otherwise c is equal to the shape[1] of x.
-* mean: A Tensor type, representing the mean value of the input, shape is [c]。
+* mean: A Tensor type, representing the mean value of the input, shape is [c].
-* variance: A Tensor type, representing the variance value of the input, shape is [c]。
+* variance: A Tensor type, representing the variance value of the input, shape is [c].
 * gamma: A Tensor type or None, representing the scaling after batch normalization.
 If the value is not None, shape is required to be [c].
 If None is used, shape[1] is equivalent to all 1 Tensor.
 * beta: A Tensor type or None, representing he translation after batch normalization and scaling.
 If the value is not None, shape is required to be [c].
 If None is used, shape[1] is equivalent to all 0 Tensor.
 * epsilon: FLOAT type, The epsilon value to use to avoid division by zero.